The Website Store • July 10, 2023

 Hip Pain

 Another common symptom of Sciatica is pain in the hips.
 This may be in one or both hips but usually is on the one side.
 The pain in the hips can make rotation type movements painful as the nerve is in close proximity to the piriformis muscle.
 Another cause of hip pain which is sometimes mistaken for sciatica is Piriformis Syndrome which have similar symptoms.
-A Physiotherapist or Massage Therapist or Acupuncturist can differentiate each condition with orthopedic tests.
+A Physiotherapist or Massage Therapist can differentiate each condition with orthopedic tests.

 Leg Pain